 Important COVID-19 Information

 We offer sick visits for anyone 18 months of age and older.
-Please note that many illnesses will need to be seen via telemedicine (phone or secure video link) at this time.
+Depending on your symptoms, any known exposure to COVID-19, and your vaccination status you may be offered a telemedicine (secure video link) first.
 The following are some examples of visit reasons:

 - Sore throat/strep throat

 - Urinary tract infections

 - Pink eye